vippsas/vipps-epayment-api/quick-start.md

 ### Step 5 - Get the status of the payment

-To receive the result of the user action you may poll the status of the payment via the [`GET:/payments/{reference}`][get-payment-endpoint].
+To receive the result of the user action, you may poll the status of the payment via the [`GET:/payments/{reference}`][get-payment-endpoint].

 <Tabs